About this PGY2 Pharmacy Residency Program

 Qualifications

-Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
+Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience).
 Residents must have completed an accredited PGY1 pharmacy residency program.
 Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within 120 days after the start of the program.
 (The University of Utah Pharmacy residency programs do not sponsor visas.)

 Recruitment and Selection